 Tuition charges vary depending on the residency status of the student.

-Alaska Resident – For information about qualifying and apply for residency, see the section on Alaska Residency
+Alaska Resident - For information about qualifying for resident tuition please see the section below

 Lower-Division Course Numbers 050-299